Water Birth: The Benefits and Risks

 Water birth is the process of giving birth in a tub of warm water.
 Some women choose to labor in the water and get out for delivery.
 Other women decide to stay in the water for the delivery as well.
-The theory behind water birth is that since the baby has already been in the amniotic fluid sac for 9 months, birthing into a similar environment is gentler for the baby and less stressful for the mother.
+The theory behind water birth is that since the baby has already been in the amniotic fluid sac for nine months, birthing in a similar environment is gentler for the baby and less stressful for the mother.

-Midwives, birthing centers and a growing number of obstetricians believe that reducing the stress of labor and delivery will reduce fetal complications.
-Water birth should always occur under the supervision of a qualified health care provider.
+Midwives, birthing centers, and a growing number of obstetricians believe that reducing the stress of labor and delivery will reduce fetal complications.
+Waterbirth should always occur under the supervision of a qualified healthcare provider.

 What are the potential benefits of water birth?

 - In the later stages of labor, the water has been shown to increase the woman’s energy.

 - The effect of buoyancy lessens a mother’s body weight, allowing free movement and new positioning.

 - Buoyancy promotes more efficient uterine contractions and improved blood circulation resulting in better oxygenation of the uterine muscles, less pain for the mother, and more oxygen for the baby.